OzTamir/CalC/README.md

 ***

 Tasks:
-- [ ] Support for all 4 operators on positive numbers, no order of operations
+- [V] Support for all 4 operators on positive numbers, no order of operations
-  - [ ] Support for addition
+  - [V] Support for addition
-  - [ ] Support for subtraction
+  - [V] Support for subtraction
-  - [ ] Support for multiplication
+  - [V] Support for multiplication
-  - [ ] Support for divison
+  - [V] Support for divison
 - [ ] Support for order of operations
 - [ ] Support for negative numbers
 - [ ] Support for advance operators (power and factorial)